greenimpala/backbone-list/README.md

 ## Searching

-To make the tree searchable, include `search: true` to an options hash when instantiating the main view.
+To make the tree searchable, add `search: true` to an options hash when instantiating the main view.

 ```js
 var view = new TreeView({